evanrogers52/Neural-recruitment-during-SCS/README.md

 Included is the template to generate a morphological;y-realistic superficial dorsal horn local cell, as well as useful .mod files to include for biophysical modeling in the NEURON software environment.

+Additionally, the file "basic_setup.py" gives an example of how to load the cell to begin a simulation.

 Helpful references for the material are as follows:

 NEURON simulation environment (https://neuron.yale.edu/neuron/):